polkadot-js/docs/docs/api-contract/start/contract.read.md

 ```

 In this example we have specified a `gasLimit` of `-1`, in a subsequent section we will expand on this. for now, just remember that is indicated to use max available, i.e. we don't explicitly want to specify a value.

-When executing it encodes the message using the selector and the input values to allow execution in the contract environment.
-This can be executed on any contract message, unlike the examples that will follow below it will only read state, not actually execute and therefore not consume any real value from the account.

 ## Sending a transaction